Tundra swan: Description

+Vocalization

 Tundra swans have high-pitched honking calls and sound similar to a black goose (Branta).
 They are particularly vocal when foraging in flocks on their wintering grounds; any conspecific arriving or leaving will elicit a bout of loud excited calling from its fellows.
 Contrary to its common name, the ground calls of the whistling swan are not a whistle and neither notably different from that of Bewick's swan.
 The flight call of the latter is a low and soft ringing bark, bow-wow...; the whistling swan gives a markedly high-pitched trisyllabic bark like wow-wow-wow in flight.
 By contrast, the whooper and trumpeter swans' names accurately describe their calls—a deep hooting and a higher-pitched French horn-like honk, respectively.
 Flying birds of these species are shorter-necked and have a quicker wingbeat than their relatives, but they are often impossible to tell apart except by their calls.